PikaJew002/Budgeteer/readme.md

 ## The Solution

 The solution that Budgeteer gives is this: you define the monthly bills and when you get paid, assign bills to paychecks.
 That's it.
 Simple, low-complexity solution.
-Currently, I'll be hosting the app on my own private server for my own private use.
+Currently, I'm hosting the app on some personal shared hosting.
 But here's the source code.
 If you like it, you can use it!

-In the near future, it will live at budgeteer.ironmthome.com, for production testing purposes.
-If and when that happens shoot me an email if you'd like to use it.
-The only thing I ask is that you'd provide me with come feedback, in exchange for use of my server space.
-We both win!
-You get a soon to be great budget app and I get user feedback!
+When a new user registers, I get notified and I'll reach out to you to provide some first steps like docs (pre-documentation, if you will).

 ## Entered Testing Phase!

 Yay!
 I've deployed the app at [here](https://www.budgeteer.ironmthome.com) and public registration is open.
 However, to be able to login in after registration you'll need to be verified.
-So after registration shoot budgeteer@ironmthome.com an email and I'll verify your account.
-As I have no documentation on how to use the app (yet) or real testing data, I may ask you to fill out a short survey about the applicaiton and tell me about any problems you had/bugs.
-Or submit an issue on GitHub (here).
-Anyways, hope those who use it find it helpful and can help me out.
+So after registration, I get a notification, I'll verify your account and provide some basic guidelines for using the app.
+As I have no documentation on how to use the app (yet) or real testing data, if you have ideas or just general feedback shoot me an email.
+If you'd like to rip me a new one anonymously, I'll be throwing up a feedback form, which won't include an idetifier leading back to you.
+Or submit an issue here on GitHub.
+Anyways, hope those who use it find it helpful and can give me any kind of feedback.
 Cheers!
--AE (PikaJew002)
+-AE

+## Roadmap

+ * 4/13/20 - added sorting in monthly bills and paychecks automatically (by paid on in paychecks and day due on in bills)
+ * (Sometime in the future?) - adding functionality to split bills across paychecks within an individual month

 ## License